 Making the Connections: A How-To Guide for Organic Chemistry Lab Techniques by Padias (any edition, recommended for lab)

 Plastic model kit (more info)

 Textbook & solutions manual.
 Everyone should buy these books.
-I believe both are available in several formats: print (new and used) and electronic (the e-book can also be purchased as a ‘ bundle’ with the Sapling online homework at a discount).
+I believe both are available in several formats: print (new and used) and electronic (check if the e-book can also be purchased as a ‘bundle’ with the Sapling online homework at a discount).
 The folks in the Bookstore can help you locate the version you want.

 I can’t tell you which option will work best for you.
 The e-book is considerably lighter than the paper version, but will expire.
 Chemistry majors might want something more lasting.

-While I think everyone should own a personal copy of the textbook, it may be possible to make satisfactory arrangements for sharing a copy of the solutions manual.
+While I think every student should own a personal copy of the textbook while they are enrolled in Chem 201 and 202, it may be possible to make satisfactory arrangements for sharing a copy of the solutions manual.
 But make no mistake: serious study requires doing lots of problems found in the textbook and then checking your answers against those in the solutions manual.
-You need access to both books.
+You will need almost daily access to both books.

 Sapling online homework.
 Online homework will be assigned and graded regularly throughout the semester.
 We are using the Sapling Learning system which requires a modest purchase.
 A number of purchasing options are available: standalone, bundle with e-book, semester-by-semester or the entire academic year. (get started here)